Neconix/Yii2-Oci8/README.md

     //Defining a cache schema component
     'cachedSchema' => [
         'class' => 'neconix\yii2oci8\CachedSchema',
-        // Optional, dafault is current connection schema.
+        // Optional, default is the current connection schema.
         'cachingSchemas' => ['HR', 'SCOTT'],
         // Optional.
-This callback must return true for a table name if it need to be cached.
+This callback must return `true` for a table name if it need to be cached.
-        'tableNameFilter' => function ($tableName) {
+        'tableNameFilter' => function ($tableName, $schemaName) {
             //Cache everything but the EMP table from HR and SCOTT schemas return $tableName != 'EMP';
         }